gs1/gs1-syntax-dictionary/README.md

 application to facilitate transformation and validation of GS1 AI-based data.

-Alternatively developers may choose to program their application to use the Syntax Engine library directly to entirely avoid implementing the Syntax Dictionary and Linter framework themselves.
+Alternatively developers may choose to program their application to use the Syntax Engine library directly (by vendoring in the source or linking the C library, possibly using one of the language bindings) to entirely avoid implementing the Syntax Dictionary and Linter framework themselves.

 ### Building the Linters on Windows